trsav/mccabe-thiele/README.md

-# McCabe Thiele Method with Murphree Efficiency
+# McCabe-Thiele Method with Murphree Efficiency

-## McCabe Thiele Method
+## McCabe-Thiele Method
 The method was first published by Warren L. McCabe and Ernest Thiele in 1925, and is a graphical procedure of determining the number of trays within a distillation collumn.
 The Murphree tray efficiency modifies the equilibrium curve of the two components in order to better account for non-idealities.

 ### Current implimentation
-The current implementation presented here allows for a Murphree efficiency to be applied to the classical McCabe Thiele plot.
-Whilst it is relatively easy online to find McCabe Thiele 'calculators', there are few that have implementations accounting for the Murphree plate efficiency.
+The current implementation presented here allows for a Murphree efficiency to be applied to the classical McCabe-Thiele plot.
+Whilst it is relatively easy online to find McCabe-Thiele 'calculators', there are few that have implementations accounting for the Murphree plate efficiency.

 ### Limitations
 * The molar heats of vaporization of the feed components are equal